 The consequences of a criminal conviction in Ohio can be far-reaching.
 They can have a serious impact on your freedom, career, and your life.
 Some common defense arguments used to protect clients are:

-Working with a criminal defense attorney from Mastandrea Law will provide you with the best chance possible for beating your charges.
+Working with a criminal defense attorney from Mastandrea Law, LLC will provide you with the best chance possible for beating your charges.

 Frequently Asked Criminal Defense Questions